 The hierarchy of BJJ injuries usually goes something like this: fingers are right at the top, followed closely by knee injuries, with neck and elbow injuries tying for third place.
 That basically means is that you’re very likely to hurt an elbow when grappling.
 Normally, there’s a whole host of injuries that can affect the elbow, but some are more common than others.

 The first thing to know is that it is not only submissions that might affect your elbow.
 In fact, apart from armbars, your elbows do not get attacked directly much in BJJ.
 However, the indirect pressure they get is crazy!
 The thing with elbows is that we use them exceedingly more than most other joints on the ground.
 Every post, every grab, every twist involves the elbows.
-That means they get a battering both when you attack and when you defend.
+That means they get battering both when you attack and when you defend.
 Basically, it means you can get your elbow injured at any given moment.

 Moreover, elbow injuries in Jiu-Jitsu do not have to be strictly from trauma.
-Trauma affects pretty much the same things like knee injuries – ligaments, the joint bursa, cartilage, and tendons.
+Trauma affects pretty much the same things as knee injuries – ligaments, the joint bursa, cartilage, and tendons.
 However, with the elbow, inflammatory injuries are much more common.
 As such, they’re less painful, at least initially than all-out trauma.
-However, they have the tendency to transform into boring, very painful and extremely hard to resolve, chronic injuries.
+However, they have the tendency to transform into boring, very painful, and extremely hard to resolve, chronic injuries.
 The tennis elbow is the perfect example of this.